 Mhairi Doyle MBE has lived in Southport since 1988, having moved here from Edinburgh where she was born and brought up.

-Until she retired in 2012, she worked for Department of Work and Pensions, where she was Social Inclusion Manager for Merseyside.
-She has vast experience of dealing with vulnerable people and disadvantaged clients and worked at local, regional and national levels developing policy to change lives.
+Until she retired in 2012, Mhairi worked for the Department of Work and Pensions, where she was Social Inclusion Manager for Merseyside.
+She has vast experience in dealing with vulnerable people and disadvantaged clients and worked at local, regional and national levels developing policy to help change lives.
+She retired because she felt the department was being misused politically.

 She was awarded her MBE for services to social inclusion, in the New Year’s Honours 2013.